 As customer payments are added, a Payment Application is created and saved for that customer.
 Once all customer payments have been added, each Payment Application is opened and payments are applied to invoices, posted to non-AR accounts or to customer accounts as unapplied payments for later processing.

 Once all payment applications have been submitted, the Cash Control is submitted and routes to the Accounts Receivable Lockbox Manager.
-The approver will see a Generate button in the General Info tab when a payment medium other than Cash is selected.
-The approver clicks this button to generate entries and can then approve the document.
 The Payment Application clears the receivable and posts entries into a clearing account defined in the System Information table.
 The Cash Control clears those entries and creates bank offsets if bank offsets functionality is turned on.

-If a payment was misapplied, it can be corrected using the Payment Application Adjustment.
+If a payment was misapplied or unapplied cash needs to be applied, it can be corrected or applied using the Payment Application Adjustment.
 An Adjust button will show up on the Payment Application when the following situations exist:

 - The user has permission to initiate an APPA

 - AND the Payment Application document does not have any previous OR pending adjustments